Thinking About Graduate School?

 Introduction

-If you plan to apply to graduate school, you must take the Graduate Record Exam (GRE, similar to the SAT).
-We also urge you to take the GRE Subject Test in Computer Science.
+If you intend to apply to graduate school, you may be planning to take the Graduate Record Exam (GRE, similar to the SAT) and the GRE Subject Test in Computer Science.

 You should take these tests early in your senior year whether or not you intend to go to graduate school immediately after graduation.
 You will be much better off taking the tests while the material is fresh in your mind than waiting until several years after graduation.
 The tests can be retaken (similarly to the SATs).
-Descriptive brochures and further information on signing up for the tests are available from Career Planning and Placement Office, 252 Capen Hall, 645-2231.
+Descriptive brochures and further information on signing up for the tests are available from Career Design Center, 259 Capen Hall, 645-2231.
 Note that the Computer Science Test is not offered as frequently as the other tests.

 GRE Subject Test in Computer Science